frkatona/teensy-ekit-module/README.md

 - [ ] investigate loudness issues
   - [ ] try louder mappying (~59 max trigger value)
   - [ ] record values for soft/medium/hard hits across several controller to see if some are just less sensitive (knowing sensitivity variance will be necessary soon either way)
-- [ ] polish continuosly variable hi-hat implementation
+- [ ] polish continuously variable hi-hat implementation
   - [x] send foot pedal CC for the Lemon hi-hat compatible with Kontact Studio Drummer's hat-closedness parameter (CC#4)
     - [ ] get to work in FL's Kontakt instance out of the box (got it by coordinating ports in FL MIDI IO settings and the Kontakt wrapper...but idk how to hard code default midi controller port number and it resets on each upload it seems)
   - [x] get hat to recognize a pedal press and send the note (assigned a threshold and `isPressed?` boolean)